ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ### Learn more about JIRA

 To learn more about JIRA, see the [JIRA article](https://www.ibm.com/garage/method/practices/code/tool_jira){:external} on the IBM Cloud Garage Method.

+## Configuring {{site.data.keyword.keymanagementserviceshort}}
+{: #keyprotect}

+{{site.data.keyword.keymanagementservicefull}} helps you to securely store and apply secrets for apps across {{site.data.keyword.cloud_notm}} services.
+To learn more about {{site.data.keyword.keymanagementserviceshort}}, see [Key types](/docs/key-protect?topic=key-protect-envelope-encryption#key-types).

+Before you create a {{site.data.keyword.keymanagementserviceshort}} tool integration, you must have an instance of the {{site.data.keyword.keymanagementserviceshort}} service provisioned in the region and resource group that you want to create the tool integration in.
+For instructions to provision an instance of the {{site.data.keyword.keymanagementserviceshort}} service, see [Provisioning the service](/docs/services/key-protect?topic=key-protect-provision).
+{: important}

+Configure {{site.data.keyword.keymanagementserviceshort}} to securely manage secrets, such as API keys, that are part of your  toolchain:

+1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **{{site.data.keyword.keymanagementserviceshort}}**.
+1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
+Alternatively, on your app's Overview page, on the Continuous delivery card, click **View Toolchain**.
+Then, click **Overview**.

+ a.
+Click **Add a Tool**.

+ b.
+In the Tool Integrations section, click **{{site.data.keyword.keymanagementserviceshort}}**.

+1. Specify a name for this instance of the {{site.data.keyword.keymanagementserviceshort}} tool integration to use in your toolchain.
+1. Review the default values for **Region** and **Resource-Group** and update, if required.
+1. Select the instance of the **{{site.data.keyword.keymanagementserviceshort}}** service that you want to use.
+1. Click **Create Integration**.
+1. From your toolchain, click **Key Protect**.

+### Learn more about {{site.data.keyword.keymanagementserviceshort}}

+To learn more about {{site.data.keyword.keymanagementserviceshort}}, see [About the service](/docs/services/key-protect?topic=key-protect-about).

 ## Configuring Nexus